 Think about all the companies that target one or more of your personas.
-Think about all the companies that offer a value proposition that complements or connects with yours.
+An then think about all the companies that offer a value proposition that complements or connects with yours.

 Whatever signal matters most to your business—whether it’s identifying when a prospect modernizes their tool stack, when they buy a product that integrates with yours, or when they take a step that often happens right before they buy your product—find which companies can share that signal with you.

-Through Reveal data, we found that companies that share signals with 10+ partners generate 291% more sales pipeline than companies that share signals with 1 to 3 partners.
+Through Reveal data, we’ve found that companies that share signals with 10+ partners generate 291% more sales pipeline than companies that share signals with 1 to 3 partners.

 Considering this increase, imagine how much more impact you can create if you were to share intelligence with hundreds of companies.